TRS responds to all public record requests in compliance with the Illinois Freedom of Information Act, 5 ILCS 140.

 Information Publicly and Immediately Available from TRS

 Detailed information about TRS is available on the TRS website.
-The TRS website provides information that includes staff and board contact information, purpose, membership, key statutory provisions, benefits, funding, administrative structure and budget, comprehensive annual financial reports, member brochures and publications on a variety of topics of interest to TRS members, employer services, legislative matters, investments, board meeting notices, agendas and minutes, administrative review decisions, administrative rules, an online newsroom, and vendor information.
-For questions not answered on our website, please contact Dave Urbanek, Director of Communications, rather than submitting a FOIA request.
+The TRS website provides information that includes staff and board contact information, purpose, membership, key statutory provisions, benefits, funding, administrative structure and budget, comprehensive annual financial reports, member brochures and publications on a variety of topics of interest to TRS members, employer services, legislative matters, investments, board meeting notices, agendas and minutes, administrative review decisions, administrative rules, an online newsroom and vendor information.
+For questions not answered on our website, please contact the TRS Communications Department, rather than submitting a FOIA request.

 The total TRS operating budget for fiscal year 2024 is $49.9 million which represents 0.075 percent of the $66.5 billion market value of the total TRS fund on June 30, 2023.

 TRS has three office locations.
 The main office is in Springfield, Illinois.
 A regional counseling office is in Lisle, Illinois.
 A regional investment office is in Chicago.
 The mailing address for all locations is P.O.
 Box 19253, Springfield, IL 62794-9253.

 The System’s 15-member Board of Trustees includes the state superintendent of education, seven trustees appointed by the governor, five trustees elected by contributing members and two trustees elected by annuitants.
 The board is responsible for the general administration of the System.
 An executive director appointed by the board is responsible for daily operations at TRS.